bigscience-workshop/bigscience/data/oscar/README.md

 4. Megatron-LM preprocess

-We only have 20h to do processing which is not enough to process 300M records, I think the current megatron preprocessing script can handle about 900GB over 16 workers on SCRATCH, more workers and the IO becomes a bottleneck.
+We only have 20h to do processing which is not enough to process 300M records.
+Trying to do the whole thing in one preprocessing script took more than 24h and thus failed.
+Adding more than 16 workers didn't speed things up.

-So we are splitting it in 4 chunks of 80M records
+So we are splitting it in 4 chunks of ~80M records

 ```
 split -l 77000000 oscar-en-shuffled.jsonl oscar